Learning Representations by Humans, for Humans: Introduction

-{\bf On the use of facial avatars:} In our study on loan approval we convey advice through a facial avatar representing an algorithmic assistant.
-We experiment with facial avatars as representations because they are high dimensional, abstract (relative to the domain studied), and accessible to people.
-Any use of facial representations in consequential decision settings must be done with care, and we are aware of the legitimate concerns regarding the use of faces in AI systems, especially in regard to discrimination~\cite{west2019}.
-We take care to minimize these concerns, ensuring that users understand that the avatar represents an algorithmic assistant and not a loan applicant, and restricting to carefully chosen variations on the image of the single actor.
+{\bf On the use of facial avatars:} In our study on loan approval we convey advice through a facial avatar that represents an algorithmic assistant.
+We take care to ensure that users understand this, and understand that the avatar does {\em not} represent a loan applicant.
+We also restrict the avatar to carefully chosen variations on the image of a single actor.
+We are interested to experiment with facial avatars as representations because facial avatars are high dimensional, abstract (i.e., not an object that is in the domain studied), and naturally accessible to people.
+We are aware of the legitimate concerns regarding the use of faces in AI systems and the potential for discrimination~\cite{west2019} and any use of facial representations in consequential decision settings must be done with similar care.